What is Heart Failure?

 The reason why these symptoms occur is because the heart cannot adequately get blood to other organs and essentially “backs up” like a plumbing system.
 This backup of blood can lead to fluid in the lungs – which causes difficulty breathing, especially at night.
 It can also result in pooling of blood and fluid in the legs – which is responsible for leg swelling.

-When you have fluid in the lungs, not only do you become short of breath, but you also have difficulty exerting yourself and performing exercise – this is one of the most disabling features of heart failure.
+When you have fluid in the lungs, not only do you become short of breath, but you also have difficulty exerting yourself and performing exercise – this is one of the most disabling features.

 On physical examination, your doctor may look for “pitting edema” such that when he or she presses on your swollen legs, it forms “pits” that can last for seconds.
-Your doctor will also listen to your heart and lungs, and observe for abnormal sounds that are suggestive of heart failure.
+Your doctor will also listen to your heart and lungs, and observe for abnormal sounds.
 Lastly, they may lie you down at an incline and check your neck veins to see if they are distended – another sign of heart failure.

-Severe heart failure can manifest as shock, which is a life-threatening condition characterized by very low blood pressure and multi-organ failure.
+Severe cases can manifest as shock, which is a life-threatening condition characterized by very low blood pressure and multi-organ failure.

 Besides evaluating for the symptoms and signs that were mentioned, your doctor will likely order blood tests such as a comprehensive metabolic panel, complete blood count, and urine analysis.
-They may also order a test called BNP (brain natriuretic peptide), which is a good marker for heart failure.
+They may also order a test called BNP (brain natriuretic peptide), which is a good marker for this condition.

-Additionally, you doctor will likely obtain an EKG to evaluate the electrical activity of your heart and help determine the cause of heart failure.
+Additionally, you doctor will likely obtain an EKG to evaluate the electrical activity of your heart and help determine the cause of the medical condition.
 They may order a chest x-ray to evaluate your heart size and to see if there is fluid in your lungs.
 Lastly, they will probably obtain an ultrasound (echocardiogram) to assess the structure and function of your heart.

 The treatment of heart failure includes dietary changes such as restricting the amount of sodium and fluids you ingest.
 It is also generally recommended that you avoid significant alcohol use, especially if the cause of your heart failure is due to alcohol.

 Medications are typically prescribed to improve symptoms and sometimes improve life expectancy.
-Drugs that are commonly prescribed for heart failure include:
+Drugs that are commonly prescribed include:

 - Diuretics – Lasix (furosemide), Bumex (bumetanide)